Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Computer Organization & Architecture/🧝🏻‍♀️ von Neumann Based Microarchitecture/Memory/Memory.md

 ## 🪠 Types of Memory
-### ROM, Read-Only Memory
+### 1️⃣ ROM, Read-Only Memory
 There are five basic types of ROM: ROM, PROM, EPROM, EEPROM, and flash memory.
-- **PROM (programmable read- only memory)** is a variation on ROM.
+- **PROM (programmable read-only memory)** is a variation on ROM.
 PROMs can be programmed by the user with the appropriate equipment.
 Whereas ROMs are hardwired, PROMs have fuses that can be blown to program the chip.
 Once programmed, the data and instructions in PROM cannot be changed.
 - **EPROM (erasable PROM)** is programmable with the added advantage of being reprogrammable (erasing an EPROM requires a special tool that emits ultraviolet light).
 To reprogram an EPROM, the entire chip must first be erased.
 - **EEPROM (electrically erasable PROM)** removes many of the disadvantages of EPROM: No special tools are required for erasure (this is performed by applying an electric field) and you can erase only portions of the chip, one byte at a time.
 - **Flash memory** is essentially EEPROM with the added benefit that data can be written or erased in blocks, removing the one-byte-at-a-time limitation.
 This makes flash memory faster than EEPROM.
 Flash memory has become a very popular type of storage and is used in many different devices, including cell phones, digital cameras, and music players.
 It is also being used in solid-state disk drives.

-### RAM, Random Access Memroy
+### 2️⃣ RAM, Random Access Memroy
 > RAM is somewhat of a misnomer; a more appropriate name is read-write memory

 #### DRAM
 The basic operation of all DRAM memories is the same, but there are many flavors, including